RubyMetric/rbenv-for-windows/README.md

 & "$env:RBENV_ROOT\rbenv\bin\rbenv.ps1" init
 ```
-After adding these configurations to your $profile, restart your terminal for the changes to take effect.
+After adding these configurations to your $profile `notepad.exe $profile`, restart your terminal for the changes to take effect.

 To update, use the following command: